Frequently Asked Questions

 Marietta Public Schools provides safe bus transportation to and from school for qualifying students.
 Students should remember that riding the bus is a privilege, not a right.
 All students must follow the rules to take advantage of district bus services.
 Please visit our Transportation page to view bus rules and routes.

 Regular attendance is extremely important to your child’s educational success.
 Marietta schools seek the cooperation of parents in helping your child develop good attendance habits.
 We expect your child to arrive on time daily.
 We understand, though, that an illness or family emergency may cause your child to miss school now and then.
-If your child has been ill, has had a fever, has been vomiting, or has had diarrhea in the last 24 hours, we ask you to keep him or her at home.
+If your child has been ill, has had a fever, has been vomiting, or has had diarrhea we ask that you keep him/her home for at least 24 hours.
 To report your child’s absence, please call the school’s front office the same day.
-If your child’s absences become excessive, the school office will send a letter home.
-If continued absences occur, school personnel will have no choice but to turn your case over to the district attorney, who may assess fines according to state law.

 Marietta Public Schools bases dress regulations at all district schools on personal cleanliness and appropriate attire.